-Another reason that stomach cancer, also known as gastric cancer, goes undiagnosed is that its earliest symptoms — bloating, heartburn, nausea, general discomfort — aren’t specific to the disease.
+Another reason that stomach cancer, also called gastric cancer, goes undiagnosed is that its earliest symptoms — bloating, heartburn, nausea, general discomfort — aren’t specific to the disease.
 Since people feel these common symptoms all the time, they oftentimes brush them off as no big deal.
 However, there are some other more specific stomach cancer warning signs that could tip you off:

 - Abdominal pain

-- Unexpected weight loss and decreased appetite
+- Unexpected weight loss and decreased or lost appetite

 - Extreme fatigue

 - Gastrointestinal symptoms you’ve never experienced, like reflux

 - Feeling of fullness after eating small amounts of food

 A lot of these symptoms come from other internal problems that stomach cancer has intensified.
 When any of these symptoms persist for more than two weeks or increase over time it’s important to talk with your doctor.
 They may be related to stomach cancer, and not just general stomach pain, Dr. Kundranda said.